 • LSTM generally achieves lower overall RMSEs compared to MTD.

-• ❗️But, patterns similar to those in Prediction of Part II reappear.
+• ❗️But, patterns similar to those in Prediction of Part II (Section 2.16) reappear.

 Simulation Results for ZIGamma Scenario 1